jhashtroudian/ExData_Plotting1/README.md

 ### by Javad Hashtroudian

- make a subdirectory c:/exdata_plotting1 download the data set as bellow <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">
+ make a subdirectory c:/exdata_plotting1 download the data set as defined in assignment

  unzip into above subdirectory
  also clone the github repo for this assignment into the same subdirectory run plot1.R, plot2.R, plot3.R, plot4.R